Differential/docs/CLIENT-GUIDE.md

 How we can discuss your idea without an NDA:
 * Don't tell us anything that you consider "secret sauce" or don't feel comfortable sharing
-* That's it
+* Because we see a lot of ideas, we can probably get a pretty good grasp without a ton of detail

+There are exceptions to every rule, and we do realize that some of our corporate innovation clients, with 100+ person legal teams, may not have a choice.

 ### Decision to move forward

-After our discussion about your project and learning more about you, we will make a decision on moving forward with an estimate together.
+After better understand your project and learning more about you and your goals, we will work to put together an estimate for you.

 ### Receiving an estimate